molily/molily.de/_posts/2017-07-20-android-browsers.md

 ### General usability

-When starting the app, it first asks for the permission to “make and manage phone calls”.
+When starting the app, it first asks for the **permission** to “make and manage phone calls”.
 According to the welcome screen, this allows the app to use the operator name in order to improve the data saving.
 I’m not sure about the technical details here, so when in doubt, I do not permissions.
 UC Browser is still able to operate.

 In a four-screen **tutorial**, UC browser quickly introduces its major features.
 On the fourth screen, you are able to opt out of the “UX Improvement Program”.
 There’s a quick link to their privacy policy with an explanation of the collected data.
 Transparency and asking for consent builds trust, nevertheless I’m opting out.

-Next, UC Browser asks for the storage permission “to start saving data”.
+Next, UC Browser asks for the **permission** to “access photos, media and files on the device”.
+UC Browser says it needs the permission “to start saving data”.
 Again I’m not fully sure what that means.
 It’s not explained why this permission is necessary.
 For reference, no other browser in this comparison has asked for any permissions on the first run.

-After having started UC Browser, it installs a Facebook bar in your system-wide Android quick settings dropdown menu.
+After having started UC Browser, it installs a **Facebook bar** in your system-wide Android quick settings dropdown menu.
 I’m not using Facebook, so the first thing I do is to disable this feature.

 When navigating to the first web page, UC Browser shows a dialog that asks me to install a “Quick Search Shortcut”.
-That’s a Google search bar for the quick settings dropdown menu.
+That’s a **Google search bar** for the settings dropdown menu.
 No, thanks.

 <a href="/assets/android-browsers/full/uc-browser-1.jpg" class="android-browser-screenshot">
   <img src="/assets/android-browsers/thumbs/uc-browser-1.jpg" alt="">